mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Born to a minor merchant family in the oasis city of Sundara, Rashid showed early aptitude for diplomacy and an uncanny ability to sense deception.
 He rose through the temple hierarchy not through ambition but through genuine wisdom and an almost supernatural calm that soothed conflicts before they could escalate.

-Now in his seventies, he serves as the chief spiritual advisor to Sultan Rashid Al-Sahir (no relation—the name is common in Sundara) and mediates disputes between the great trading houses.
+Now in his seventies, he serves as a senior spiritual advisor alongside High Priest Al-Sahir, counseling Sultan Rashid Ashborne (no relation—Rashid is simply a common name in Sundara) and mediating disputes between the great trading houses.
 His reputation for fairness is matched only by his reputation for surviving things that should have killed him.

 ### Connections
-- **Sultan Rashid Al-Sahir:** Trusted spiritual advisor, though they sometimes disagree on matters of mercy
+- **Sultan Rashid Ashborne:** Trusted advisor on spiritual matters, though they sometimes disagree on mercy vs. pragmatism
+- **High Priest Al-Sahir:** Fellow elder and spiritual colleague, mutual respect despite different approaches
 - **The Temple of the Seven:** Senior elder of the Sundaran temple complex
 - **Trade Prince Lucian Goldfingers:** Occasionally mediates disputes involving the Merchant League
 - **Master Glasswright Zara:** Blessed her workshop; she credits him for her success